 to learn the basics of how the Internet works.

-While a fast Internet connection may be sufficient for viewing static web pages or reading email, synchronous “real time” communication services like Collaborate Ultra require more than just speed.
+While a fast Internet connection may be sufficient for viewing static web pages or reading email, synchronous “real time” communication services like Collaborate require more than just speed.

-A steady, consistent network stream is essential for a Collaborate Ultra session to function properly.
-Therefore, the network connection can not suffer from excessive latency, jitter, or packet loss as these things will cause session quality to suffer or even affect the ability of the user to connect to a Collaborate Ultra session at all.
-For more information about the network connection status displayed within Collaborate Ultra sessions, click here
+A steady, consistent network stream is essential for a Collaborate session to function properly.
+Therefore, the network connection can not suffer from excessive latency, jitter, or packet loss as these things will cause session quality to suffer or even affect the ability of the user to connect to a Collaborate session at all.
+For more information about the network connection status displayed within Collaborate sessions, click here

 While WiFi is the most convenient way to connect to the Internet, it is not necessarily the the best.
 Click here